First Volume of Barack Obama's Memoir Coming Nov. 17

 “In the book, I’ve also tried to give readers a sense of the personal journey that Michelle and I went through during those years, with all the incredible highs and lows.
 And finally, at a time when America is going through such enormous upheaval, the book offers some of my broader thoughts on how we can heal the divisions in our country going forward and make our democracy work for everybody — a task that won’t depend on any single president, but on all of us as engaged citizens.”

+“This will be a book of rare consequence,” Daunt said in a statement.
+"That it will sell as no other book has done since July 21, 2007 is immensely cheering to booksellers.”

+“'Dreams from My Father' introduced us to a little known US Senator and to a writer of poetic grace.
+The Audacity of Hope gave thrilling vision to his ambitions for political office.
+A Promised Land now offers us a grand, lyrical narrative of his Presidency.
+This will be a book of rare consequence.
-Even with a substantial list price of $45, “The Promised Land” is virtually guaranteed to sell millions of copies.
-But it will face challenges far different from most presidential memoirs, and even from former first lady Michelle Obama's blockbuster book, “Becoming,” which came out two years ago.
-Because of the pandemic, the former president will likely be unable to have the spectacular arena tour that Michelle Obama had.

-Barack Obama also may find his book coming out at a time when the Nov.
-3 election is still undecided and the country is far more preoccupied with who the next president will be than with events of the past.
+But “A Promised Land” will face challenges far different from most presidential memoirs, and even from former first lady Michelle Obama's blockbuster book, “Becoming,” which came out two years ago and has sold more than 10 million copies.
+Because of the pandemic, the former president will likely be unable to match Michelle Obama's spectacular, all-star arena tour.
+Barack Obama also may find his memoir coming out at a time when the Nov.
+3 election is still undecided and the country far more preoccupied with who the next president will be than with events of the past.

+Obama has taken longer than most recent presidents to complete his memoir, with the first volume coming nearly four years after the end of his second term.
+(George W. Bush’s “Decision Points,” a single volume, arrived within two years).
+He has been writing during unusual times, even before the pandemic spread earlier this year.
+His successor in the White House, Donald Trump, has attacked and upended achievements of the Obama administration ranging from the Iran nuclear treaty to “Obamacare.”
+Whether Trump or Obama's vice president, Joe Biden, wins the election may well determine Obama's legacy and will shape how the book is read.

+Obama is not the first president to publish more than one volume of memoirs; Dwight Eisenhower also wrote two.
+But he had been expected to write just one when Penguin Random House first announced, in February 2017, a multimillion joint publication deal with Barack and Michelle Obama.
+On Thursday, Crown Publisher David Drake cited the scale of Obama's ambition to write a book that captures the experiences of being president and offers an inspiring story for young people.